|Cornerstone of the Yavapai County Courthouse laid October 19th, 1916|

 The Yavapai Magazines could probably be had at one of the area's many antique stores for $10-$15.
 The periodical can be read on microfiche at he Sharlot Hall Museum Archives.
 Tom Campbell did indeed become the 2nd governor of the State of Arizona.
 His picture is easily obtained.
 Spoiler alert: the reason for his Yavapai county support was that he was a local boy.
 Back then, cash registers were analogue and did not plug into the wall.

 In fact, the items within our time capsule are hardly "museum quality."
 They are merely antique store quality.
 However, the longer these items remain in the cornerstone, the less mundane and the more valuable they become.

-Imagine if the courthouse lasted 500 years to the year 2416, (which will be addressed in Part 3.)
+Imagine if the courthouse lasted 500 years to the year 2416.
 The items inside the copper box would be priceless!
 It would be like us, today, opening a time capsule from the Pilgrims--an embroidered hankie that's been slightly used would become a major display at the Smithsonian Institute!